MaikKoster/OSDriverPackage/docs/Compress-OSDriverPackage.md

 Accept wildcard characters: False
 ```

-### -ShowGrid
+### -RemoveFolder
-Specifies if a gridview should be shown to select the driver files.
+Specifies if the original folder should be deleted after it has been compressed.

 ```yaml
 Type: SwitchParameter